Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Dissipation

+We arrived at Eq. \ref{eq:depress} by applying conservation of momentum to the system composed of the steady-state flow flow within the tube, plus the tube itself.
+One might worry that the viscous drag of the slow-moving fluid surrounding the {\it vena contracta} in Fig. \ref{fig:breaking} might, like viscous drag in general, be associated with diffusion of momentum.
+But in this case the drag cannot diffuse momentum {\it out of the tube}.
+Viscous diffusion {\it outside} the tube can be easily shown to imply that $P_0 - P_P > \rho v_P^2$, since it would add a dissipative pressure loss term to Eq. \ref{eq:Bernoulli-contracta}.
+Because the parallel flow delivers horizontal momentum to the tube wall at a rate $A \rho v_P^2$, for viscous flow the pressure difference acting on the wall is greater than the momentum transfer from the fluid, and the reverse sprinkler turns weakly towards the incoming flow even the steady state, as discussed at the end of Sec. \ref{sec:momentum}.

-For instance, in \cite{Finnie} the authors correctly explain the Machian propulsion of the putt-putt boat by computing the forces acting of the device over the course of one period of the oscillation of the internal pressure.
-Unsatisfied with the intuitiveness of their mathematical argument, they then present a ``physically more understandable'' argument, based on the {\it vena contracta} of the inflow.
-This argument is also correct, but it hardly seems more illuminating, since a nozzle on the tube could prevent a {\it vena contracta} from forming, but would {\it not} prevent Machian propulsion.
-Furthermore, the argument based on the {\it vena contracta} tacitly depends on momentum conservation, which is sufficient to understand Machian propulsion anyway.
+In \cite{Finnie} the authors correctly explain the Machian propulsion of the putt-putt boat by computing the forces acting on the device over the course of one period of the oscillation of the steam pressure in the tank.
+Unsatisfied with the intuitiveness of their mathematical argument, they then present a ``physically more understandable'' argument, based on the {\it vena contracta} of the inflow, leading to the result of Eq. \ref{eq:depress}.
+But the authors admit that this argument may seem puzzling in light of the fact that a nozzle on the tube could prevent a {\it vena contracta} from forming, but would {\it not} prevent Machian propulsion.
+If the aspirating tube were fitted with a nozzle like the one pictured in Fig. \ref{fig:nozzle}, then direct calculation of the horizontal forces acting on the tube walls becomes less transparent.
+On the other hand, the conservation argument presented in Sec. \ref{sec:momentum}, is not only simple, but also general.

-It is therefore misleading to seek to explain Machian propulsion by {\it starting} from the shapes of the flows, and a number of errors have been made in the literature by proceeding along those lines.
-For a given $P A$ (and, therefore, for a given rate of mass flow in or out of the tube) the momentum carried by the flow is the same whether the fluid is being sucked in or blown out.
-The fact that the inflow, before reaching the mouth of the tube, is so much broader and that it involves a lot of motion perpendicular to the axis of the tube ---and which therefore does not contribute to the total momentum--- only reflects the fact that it takes more {\it energy} to maintain a given rate of flow by sucking than it does by blowing.
-This extra energy goes into sustaining turbulence and other dissipative effects.
+As we have seen, it is misleading to explain Machian propulsion by starting from the shapes of the flows in Fig. \ref{fig:flows}, and a number of errors have been made in the literature by proceeding along such lines.
+For a given pumping pressure $P= \left| P_0 - P_P \right|$ and tube cross-section $A$, the rate at which fluid mass is being pumped in the steady state, $A \rho v_P$, as well as the rate at which momentum is carried by the parallel flow, $A\rho v_P^2$, are the same whether the fluid is being sucked in or blown out.
+The fact that the inflow, before reaching the mouth of the tube, is so much broader and that it involves motion perpendicular to the axis of the tube ---which does not contribute to the total momentum--- only reflects the fact that it takes more energy to maintain a given rate of flow by sucking than by blowing.
+The extra energy goes into heating the fluid by viscous dissipation and turbulence, a loss which would be alleviated by fitting the intake with a nozzle such as the one in Fig. \ref{fig:nozzle}.